-It’s been a while, but we’re finally getting feedback on Papa Pump reliability!
+It’s been a while, but we’re finally getting feedback on the Super Reliable Papa Pump!

-The problem with having reliability with a product such as the Papa Pump is that you rarely hear from your customers.
+The problem with having such a super reliable product such as the Papa Pump is that you rarely hear from your customers.
 Many customers have installed their pump, enjoyed many years of trouble-free water pumping and, frankly, forgotten about it.
 It pumps away 24 hours a day, 7 days a week and the owners get on with their busy lives.

 So it was good to hear from Julian Tennant who had taken over his Cornish farm 9 years ago.
 With the farm came a working Papa Pump – one of the original metal models – which pumps water from the stream to the farmhouse and for the livestock.

 For 9 years, he has not spent one penny on maintenance and the pump was still working on its original set of valves and ‘O’ rings!